pyrsia/pyrsia/docs/dev_workflow.md

 The base line is making sure all the code compiles and every test passes.

+❗ This is enforced by our Action jobs.

 ```sh
 cargo build --worksapce
 cargo test --workspace